theopensourceway/guidebook/measuring-success/README.md

-= Measuring Success
+---
-// Author: Brian Proffitt <bkp@redhat.com>
+description: Description of the section
-// Updated: 2020-12-10
+author: Brian Proffitt <bkp@redhat.com>
-// Version: 2.0
+updated: 2020-12-10
-// Status: PUBLISHED
+---

-:leveloffset: +1
+# Measuring success

 In the days before open source, measuring the success of a software effort was often defined in strictly financial terms.
 How many boxes—yes, boxes—of software did a company sell?
 That revenue was offset by the cost of support, authoring, and distribution (again, boxes), and voila!
 The profit was the measure of success.